delmer0818/python_psql/README.md

 # python_psql
 Python PSQL project

 Continuation of database project I did for CECS535 class at the University Louisville.
 A .pdf of the project is attached to my LinkedIn profile - www.linkedin.com/in/WendellMooreJr.
+Documentation from that project are included below.

-This project was done using PgAdmin and Visual Studio Code as the editor.
+This project was done using PgAdmin with Visual Studio Code as the editor.

 List of .py files:
 1.  create_table.py